uis-datprep/sys-admin-101/README.md

-# Linux System Administration 101
+# UiS DATRPEP - Linux System Administration 101

 ## Introduction
 This is the course materials for Linux System Administration 101 in UiS.
 The purpose of this course is making student familiar working in the terminal environment and Linux system.